klozn/10-javascript/50-web-development/30-angular/codelab04/README.md

 You should be able to adjust the code so it displays the correct fields for our selectedPet.
 The conditional showing of this block isn't too hard either.
 Take a look at https://angular.io/api/common/NgIf and implement this.
 We only want to show the block with name and profileText when we click the corresponding Pet. (in other words, when there is a ``selectedPet``).

+## Filtering
-- Time for our final sorting step!
+Time for our final sorting step!
 We've sorted our pets alphabetically.
 We made them clickable and are showing their name and information when we do.
 Right now, this seems enough but what will happen if our app goes viral and there are millions of pets in there?
 It's a million dollar idea, going viral isn't a chance.
 It's programmed! :moneybag::moneybag::moneybag:
 When our list becomes really long, we would like to be able to, at least, filter by name.
 Let's implement this!

+### Custom pipes
 - When applying a filter to our entire incoming response, we can do it the way we did at first in our ``getPets()`` function.
 For this requirement however, we only want to filter when we type a name in our search box.
 We'll turn to Angular's Pipe interface.
 You can find more information about this here: https://angular.io/api/core/Pipe.
 We can use Pipes to transform incoming data.
 The logic for this is written in a specific ts file for this, the pipe itself will be called in our html.